darold/pgbadger/README.md

 report using command-line options.

-pgBadger supports any custom format set in the log\_line\_prefix directive of your postgresql.conf file as long as it at least specifies the %t and %p patterns.
+pgBadger supports any custom format set in the log\_line\_prefix directive of your postgresql.conf file as long as it at least specifies the %t, %m or %n and
+%p or %c patterns.

 pgBadger allows parallel processing of a single log file or multiple files through the use of the -j option specifying the number of CPUs.